-(a) Political Contributions.
-Any individual or business entity seeking a discretionary contract from the city must disclose in connection with a proposal for a discretionary contract, all political contributions totaling one hundred dollars (\$100) or more within the previous twenty-four (24) months made directly or indirectly to any current or former member of City Council, any candidate for City Council, or to any political action committee that contributes to City Council elections, by any individual or business entity whose identity must be disclosed under this subsection.
+- (a) Political contributions.
+Any individual or business entity seeking a discretionary contract from the city must disclose in connection with a proposal for a discretionary contract, all political contributions totaling \$100.00 or more within the previous 24 months made directly or indirectly to any current or former member of city council, any candidate for city council, or to any political action committee that contributes to city council elections, by any individual or business entity whose identity must be disclosed under this subsection.
 Indirect contributions by an individual include, but are not limited to, contributions made by an individual's spouse, whether statutory or common-law.
-Indirect contributions by an entity include, but are not limited to, contributions made through the officers, owners, attorneys, or lobbyists of the entity.

-(b) Briefing Papers and Open Records.
-Briefing papers prepared for the City Council concerning any proposed discretionary contract to be considered for action shall reveal the information disclosed in compliance with Subsection (a) and that information shall constitute an open record available to the public.
-Such briefing papers shall become a public record when the proposed contract is included on a posted agenda for a City Council meeting.
+Indirect contributions by an entity include, but are not limited to, contributions made through the officers, owners, attorneys, or lobbyists of the entity. - (b) Briefing papers and open records.
+Briefing papers prepared for the city council concerning any proposed discretionary contract to be considered for action shall reveal the information disclosed in compliance with subsection (a) and that information shall constitute an open record available to the public.
+Such briefing papers shall become a public record when the proposed contract is included on a posted agenda for a city council meeting.